magnussolution/magnusbilling7/wiki/en/modules/didUse/didUse.rst

 Reservation date
 ----------------

-| We did not write the description to this field.
+| Day that the DID was reserved for the user.